tldr-pages/tldr/pages/common/pip3.md

 `pip3 uninstall {{package_name}}`

-- Save installed packages to file:
+- Save the list of installed packages to a file:

 `pip3 freeze > {{requirements.txt}}`

-- Save the list of installed packages to a file:
+- Install packages from a file:

 `pip3 install --requirements {{requirements.txt}}`